jack-r-warren/nstp-cert-status-server/README.md

 ./gradlew run [OPTIONS]
 ```

 This will compile and run directly from source.
-It requires JDK8 and LibSodium to be available.
+It requires JDK8 and LibSodium to be available on your machine.

 If you'd like to produce a `.jar`, run `./gradlew shadowJar` and use `build/libs/nstp-cert-status-server.jar`